dustinpfister/blog_posts/_posts/canvas-example-pop-the-lock.md

 For this canvas example I made a game module that will be used to create and return a game state object, as well as provide methods to update that state object.

 The game object contains values such as the current degree of the point in motion, and a value that reflects the total number of degrees in the main circle of the game.
-In addition there is also a target degree, and margin value that can be used to result in a range in the circle.
-This range is the area where the payer will score if they make an action when the current degree is in that range.
+In addition there is also a target degree, and margin value that can be used to result in a range area in the circle.
+This range is the area where the payer will score if they make an action such as clicking or touching the canvas when the current degree is in that range.
 There are also a number of other values that have to do with the rate at which the current degree will move as well as the current direction, and a boolean that indicates that the current degree is in the range.

-The methods I worked out have to do with wrapping a degree value, figuring out if the current degree is in range or not, and event handler for use action.
-I Also have a main tick method that will be called on each loop of a main app loop, and another method that will set the current target degree value.

 ```js
 var gameMod = (function(){